An easy, fresh and healthy pasta salad with whole wheat pasta shells, herb-seasoned chicken and a lemony Dijon mustard dressing.

 Yield 4 servings

-This fresh, satisfying pasta salad recipe features flavorful herbs de Provence chicken, cannellini beans and arugula greens in a bright, lemony Dijon dressing
+This fresh chicken pasta salad recipe features flavorful herbs de Provence seasoned chicken, cannellini beans and arugula greens in a bright, lemony Dijon dressing

 - 1/3 cup extra-virgin olive oil

 - 1/4 teaspoon crushed red chili

 - 2 teaspoons herbs de Provence

 - 12 ounces whole wheat pasta shells or other bite-sized pasta shape